ArdanaCLM/manager-cloud-installer/README.md

 For more information on protractor/selenium locators see http://www.protractortest.org/#/locators

 # Building and running the production version of the installer
-Build just the ui components (output to "dist" folder): build_ui.sh
+Build just the ui components (output to "dist" folder):
+`build_ui.sh`

-Build just the ui components and package them into a tarball: build_ui.sh -t
+Build just the ui components and package them into a tarball:
+`build_ui.sh -t`

-Build the entire app (output to manager_cloud_installer_server_venv): build_dist.sh
+Build the entire app (output to manager_cloud_installer_server_venv):
+`build_dist.sh`

-Build the entire app and create tarball out of the output: build_dist.sh -t
+Build the entire app and create tarball out of the output:
+`build_dist.sh -t`

-build_dist.sh -t will create a cloudinstaller-{SHA}.tar file that can be untarred in another location.
+`build_dist.sh -t` will create a cloudinstaller-{SHA}.tar file that can be untarred in another location.
 To run the application from that location, run the venv copy of "python" on lib/python2.7/site-packages/cloudinstaller/main.py

 For example:
-cd /tmp
-mkdir cloudinstaller
-cd cloudinstaller
+`cd /tmp`
+`mkdir cloudinstaller`
+`cd cloudinstaller`
-cp <repo_location>/cloudinstaller-934A34.tgz .
+`cp <repo_location>/cloudinstaller-934A34.tgz .`
-tar -xvf cloudinstaller-934A34.tgz
+`tar -xvf cloudinstaller-934A34.tgz`
-bin/python lib/python2.7/site-packages/cloudinstaller/main.py
+`bin/python lib/python2.7/site-packages/cloudinstaller/main.py`

+Note!
+You will need an appropriate ardana-service backend to provide data model information.
+A link to that repo will be put here if/when it becomes public